jam-fhi/metix_automation_handout/docs/framework_design_considerations.md

 This makes sense in terms of my own experience running tests, and seems to be a sensible number of seconds for test duration.
 I
 'll double check this at the end.
 There should be a documentation reference to explain.

+#### Dashboard Bugs

+1. If you try to highlight and select text on a step report, it will collapse.
+Need to change the toggle display to only the card header.